grousewood-games/solforge/docs/faq.md

   - In this version, the order will be the same if the initial conditions are the same.
   - For the real keeners, actual order somewhat explained [here](rules.md#trigger-resultion-order).
 In this case there is one event we care about (Creature Enters), and Dryad had to exist first.
 Thus Dryad will always trigger second, resulting in a 9/9.
 - `Brightsteel Gargoyle` does not change image when in defender mode.
 The amount of trickery to make this one card act fancy is currently in the "not worth it" pile.
-- When playing `Metasight`, once a first card is selected for leveling, it is leveled.
+- When playing `Metasight` or `Perilous Insight`, once a first card is selected for leveling, it is leveled.
 You cannot cancel back and re-pick as you can in most multi-select operations.
 - There is currently no "sudden death" mode.
 If you both die and have the same health in death, you both win :trophy:.
 - Rules regarding creatures who affect other creatures based on event triggers, but die as the events happen.
 These were unclear in some cases and may be implemented different.
   - The rules for `Dr. Frankenbaum` and `Yuru, the Necrosage` were documented.
 Their effects only apply if they were alive, or died at the same time, when the target creature died.
 The time here is the specific death time, not the death check at the end of a [batch](rules.md#advanced-event-timing).